 |ExpressRoute using a service provider||ExpressRoute Direct|

-|Utilizes service provider to enable fast onboarding and connectivity into existing infrastructure||Requires 100 Gbps infrastructure and full management of all layers|
+|Uses service providers to enable fast onboarding and connectivity into existing infrastructure||Requires 100 Gbps/10 Gbps infrastructure and full management of all layers|

 |Integrates with hundreds of providers including Ethernet and MPLS||Direct/Dedicated capacity for regulated industries and massive data ingestion|

-|Optimized for single tenant||Optimized for single tenant/Cloud Service providers/multiple business units|
+|Optimized for single tenant||Optimized for single tenant with multiple business units and multiple work environments|

 ExpressRoute Direct circuits

-The functionality in most scenarios is equivalent to circuits that utilize an ExpressRoute service provider to operate.
+The functionality in most scenarios is equivalent to circuits that use an ExpressRoute service provider to operate.
 To support further granularity and new capabilities offered using ExpressRoute Direct, there are certain key capabilities that exist on ExpressRoute Direct Circuits.